-All students are to enter and exit through assigned entrances.
-With the exception of the main entrance, all outside doors leading into the building will be locked for most of the day to ensure maximum amount of security for your children.
+With the exception of the main entrance, all outside doors leading into the building will be locked during instructional hours to ensure maximum amount of security for your children.
 All visitors and parents must enter via the main entrance to the school.
 We try not to interrupt our classrooms during teaching time but if necessary, students can be called down to pick up lunches or homework.